-One of J’s favourite songs of the moment is Jack and Jill and he loves the bit about Jack falling down and breaking his crown (I didn’t want to tell him that it meant his head), combined with the fact that it is Diamond Jubilee time in the UK we decided to make a crown fit for a Queen/King that Jack could have worn as well.
+One of J’s favourite songs of the moment is Jack and Jill and he loves the bit about Jack falling down and breaking his crown (I didn’t want to tell him that it meant his head), combined with the fact that it is Coronation time in the UK we decided to make a crown fit for a King that Jack could have worn as well.

 What you need to make a crown